Motor Vehicle Theft Can

 some cases I know of, people will leave the car keys on a hook in the

 garage or right inside the door from the garage into the house.
-Guess What?
 This Is Not Safe!

-only gives you a false sense of security and is a great opportunity for
+only gives you a false sense of security.
+It's also a great opportunity for

 a motor vehicle theft if your garage/house is broken into.

-For more information and tips to protect your house and business, see home security tips.
+For more information and tips to protect your house and business, review these home security tips.

 they have a key the thief can make a copy, and if he knows you’ll be